-However, years later the professional social work staff was still performing a multitude of tasks extraneous to the social worker's clinical responsibilities.
-During the 1980s and 1990s, the social workers handdelivered clothing to the patients, filled prescriptions in the pharmacy, routinely utilized fax machines, escorted patients to the community (one social worker recalls being "asked" to escort a 77 year-old patient with multiple medical and psychiatric problems to an adult home for an interview strictly because no one else was available to perform the task), manually placed social work forms (the "green sheets") in the patients' medical charts (unlike the medical and nursing staff, whose forms were placed in the charts for them by clerical staff), hand delivered documents to other locations in the hospital, interfaced directly with hospital-based clerical staff to secure services for the patients, and personally dispensed cash to patients, all of which were time-consuming activities that significantly reduced the amount of time left to perform actual clinical work and degraded the role of the social worker as clinical treatment provider.
-Moreover, social service staff often worked in cramp guarters located in the middle of busy and noisy wards where they were afforded little opportunity for privacy and were frequently interrupted by patients, visitors and other staff, causing even more disruptions and further delays in completion of mandated clinical functions.
-And finally, despite the introduction of computer technology throughout the hospital, social workers still had to handwrite all of their notes and then physically place their notes in the patients' charts, time-consuming manual tasks that the social workers still perform to this day.14 working together to provide care to the patients.
-One social worker recalls how the medical doctors and nurses performed their work in groups while he, as the lone social worker assigned to the unit, performed his work alone.15
+Yet the performing of non-clinical tasks by social workers continued.
+During the 1980s and 1990s, the social workers hand- delivered clothing to the patients, filled prescriptions in the pharmacy, routinely utilized fax machines, escorted patients to the community (one social worker recalled being "asked" to escort a 77 year-old patient with multiple medical and psychiatric problems to an adult home for an interview entirely because no one else was available to perform the task), manually placed social work forms (the "green sheets") in the patients' medical charts (unlike the medical and nursing staff, whose forms were placed in the charts for them by clerical staff), hand delivered documents to other locations in the hospital, interfaced directly with hospital-based clerical staff to secure services for the patients, and personally dispensed cash to patients, all of which were time-consuming activities that significantly reduced the amount of time left to perform actual clinical work.
+Moreover, social service staff continued to work in cramp offices located in the middle of busy and noisy wards where they were afforded little opportunity for privacy and were frequently interrupted by patients, visitors and other staff. causing even more disruptions and further delays in completion of mandated duties.
+And despite the introduction of computer technology, social workers continued to handwrite their notes into the charts.14

-Today, social service staff is assigned to inpatient units, outpatient clinics, emergency rooms and special programs located throughout the hospital.
-In each location the social worker functions as part of a multidisciplinary treatment team, consisting of medical staff, nursing staff, physical and occupational therapists and other health care specialists, all
+Currently social service staff is assigned to inpatient units, outpatient clinics, emergency rooms and special programs located throughout the hospital.
+In each location the social worker functions as part of a multidisciplinary treatment team, consisting of medical staff, nursing staff, physical and occupational therapists and other health care specialists, all working collaboratively to provide care to the patients.
+Despite the team format, the social worker was often isolated.
+One social worker recalled how the medical doctors and nurses performed their work in groups while he, as the lone social worker assigned to the unit, performed his work alone.15

-Nowhere in the hospital is the role of the social worker more glaringly transparent and the social worker more vulnerable to unrelenting scrutiny and criticism then on the inpatient units where the hospital stands to gain or lose millions of dollars per year.
+Nowhere in the hospital is the role of the social worker more subject to scrutiny than on the inpatient units where the hospital stands to gain or lose millions of dollars per year.
 As the multidisciplinary team member responsible for assessing the patient's psychosocial needs and ensuring that an appropriate discharge plan is in place by the time the patient is medically stable, the social worker is the key player in the discharge planning process.
 When the process is successful and patient leaves the hospital on schedule with an appropriate discharge plan in place, all is well.
-(From time to time the medical doctors may express thanks the social workers for their efforts to facilitate a timely discharge.
-But such gestures of gratitude, usually performed in a perfunctory manner, are an infrequent occurrence.)
 But if the process fails and the discharge is delayed, which frequently occurs for reasons outside of the social worker's ability to control, then the social worker, as the discharge planner, bears the full brunt of the blame.
-If the social worker cannot accept this distasteful aspect of the job, then the social worker usually guits, sometimes within days after being hired, this being a major factor that has contributed to the high turnover rate of social work staff.
 For it must be remembered that a delay in discharge, even for one day and involving just one patient, can cost the hospital thousands of dollars in lost revenue from Medicaid, Medicare or other third-party payers, money that the hospital needs to operate and meet its expenses, and which can never be recouped.
-When this type of loss occurs, which is distressing to management and contrary to the hospital's policy of reducing lengths of stay, the multidisciplinary treatment team is held accountable, and it is usually the social worker, as the discharge coordinator, who must explain why the patient's discharge has been delayed.
+When this type of loss occurs, it is usually the social worker, as the discharge coordinator, who must explain why the patient's discharge has been delayed.